-The Issuetrak Cloud will drop support for TLS standards 1.0 and 1.1 on September 3, 2019 and thereafter will only allow web traffic secured via TLS 1.2.
-There is a possibility that you and/or your customers will not be able to access your site if you're using outdated web browsers.
+The Issuetrak Cloud has dropped support for TLS standards 1.0 and 1.1 as of September 3, 2019 and will only allow web traffic secured via TLS 1.2.
+There is a possibility that you and/or your customers are unable to access your site with the use of outdated web browsers.

 What is SSL?